niegit/nie-lab-mkdocs/docs/labs/networking/lab4.md

 # Lab 4: Putting It All Together

 ## 🚧 Under Construction 🛠️
-This lab is still under construction.
+This lab is still under construction, but mostly finished.
+If you feel confident in your skills, feel free to continue below, just know it may not be 100% correct.

 ## Overview
 In this lab, we will take everything we've learned so far and integrate it into a complete network setup.
 This includes reloading the firewall and switch configurations, connecting the firewall to the switch, confirming DHCP servers, configuring VLANs, and setting up policies to control network traffic.